rjm0218/PNS/README.md

 # PNS
 PNS Companion

+Project Name: PNS Companion App
-Project Name: [Your Project Name Here] - Sanctuary Planner This project provides a web application for planning and managing building upgrades in a sanctuary-style game (or similar).
+This project provides a web application for planning and managing building upgrades in a sanctuary-style game (or similar).
 It allows users to plan upgrades, estimate resource costs, and track progress.

 Features: